-Apache Spark is an open source fast engine, for large-scale data processing on a distributed computing cluster.
-It was initially designed at Berkeley University and later on donated to the Apache software foundation.
-Spark can interactively be used from Java, Scala, Python and R among others, and is also capable of reading from HBase, Hive, Cassandra and any HDFS data source.
+Apache Spark is an open-source fast engine, for large-scale data processing on a distributed computing cluster.
+It was initially designed at Berkeley University and later donated to the Apache software foundation.
+Spark can interactively be used from Java, Scala, Python, and R among others, and is also capable of reading from HBase, Hive, Cassandra, and any HDFS data source.
 Its interoperability and versatile nature make it one of the most flexible and powerful data processing tools available today.

 While using Hadoop for data analytics, many organizations figured out the following concerns:

 1) MapReduce Programming is not a good match for all analytics problems, as it isn’t efficient for iteration and interaction analytics.